 About These Pig Ear Recalls

-Both of these recalls come on the heels of a U.S. Food and Drug Administration (FDA) advisory on July 3, 2019, warning consumers of the potential for bulk pig ears like these to be contaminated with salmonella.
+All of these pig ear recalls come on the heels of a U.S. Food and Drug Administration (FDA) advisory on July 3, 2019, warning consumers of the potential for bulk pig ears like these to be contaminated with salmonella.

 The FDA is working alongside the Centers for Disease Control and Prevention (CDC) to investigate dozens of cases of human-contracted salmonella, including hospitalizations.
 They suspect these cases may be connected to contaminated pig ears.

 According to the CDC, about 88% of sick people “reported contact with a dog before getting sick,” and about 70% “reported contact with pig ear dog treats or with dogs who were fed pig ear dog treats.”

 The FDA says it’s reaching out to “impacted firms to remove these pig ears from the marketplace and identify other places where they may have been distributed.”

 Consumers Advised to Avoid ALL Pig Ear Treats